 Whereas a deed of gift is a priori a gratuitous agreement, you may not oblige a donee to fulfil any actions in your favour, material or non-material.

 It should be mentioned that for notarization of a deed of gift where the parties are the immediate family members (according to the legislation, those are spouses, parents, children, including adopted children) an income received as a gift is subject to zero rate taxation.
-If a deed of gift is in favour of other persons, a tax amount constitutes 5%.
+If a deed of gift is in favour of other persons, a tax amount equals 5%.

-Please note that both a Doner and a Donee must apply to a notary to draw up and conclude a deed of gift.
+Please note that both a Donor and a Donee must apply to a notary to draw up and conclude a deed of gift.
 Their attendance in person at the moment of deed is a prerequisite to its notarization.